Teambuildrapp/trimoji-api-doc/source/index.html.md

 Parameter | Type | Description
 --------- | ------- | -----------
-token | String | The token of the profile who give the feedbacks value | Integer | Answer between 1 and 5. isGlobal | Integer | 1 if the feebacks concerns all qualities of a test, 0 if it concerns just one quality_id | Integer | `id` of the quality if the feedbacks is for one quality
+token | String | The token of the assessment value | Integer | Answer between 1 and 5.
+isGlobal | Integer | 1 if the feebacks concerns all qualities of a test, 0 if it concerns just one quality_id | Integer | `id` of the quality if the feedbacks is for one quality